soumya99999/college-erp-system/README.md

 Feel free to fork this repository and submit pull requests for new features or bug fixes.
 Contributions are always welcome!

 ---

-## 📧 Contact
-For queries or support, contact [cjaddhav@gmail.com].

----

-*This project is an academic endeavor aimed at showcasing the integration of advanced frontend and backend technologies.*